 Have you guessed what game I am talking about yet?
 That’s right, Infinity Blade is the franchise in question (maybe the title gave it away).
 Specifically, I am talking about Infinity Blade II.
-It certainly rivals Real Racing 2 in terms of pure graphical fidelity, and arguably, it surpasses Real Racing.
+[No Longer Available] It certainly rivals Real Racing 2 in terms of pure graphical fidelity, and arguably, it surpasses Real Racing.
 Not only that, the game is a ton of fun to play.
 It truly is the total package in terms of mobile gaming, and it is a game that every single iPhone owner should have installed on their device.
 It’s been given game of the year awards on all kinds of video game websites, and it most certainly deserves it.

 The quickest way to describe the gameplay in Infinity Blade II is to call it advanced Punch Out.
 You fight a series of beautiful looking enemies as you try to make your way to the final boss.
 You will be blocking, parrying, and dodging enemy attacks and you must learn their tactics so you know which way to move when they swing at you.
 The ultimate goal is to beat each enemy in line and make it to the final boss.
 However, that is impossible on the first try.